What is Dry Needling?

 --The Complete Works of Zhang Jingyue, 1624

-In a common example from my practice, when a patient comes in with a headache behind one eye and in the temple, I will start by touching the side of the neck and upper shoulder.
+In a common example from my practice, if a patient comes in with a headache behind one eye and in the temple, I will start by palpating the side of the neck and upper shoulder.
 If I can identify a tender area in the trapezius muscle (GB 21) that elicits the same pain when pressed, then we have found the source of the headache!

 Make an appointment now with Henry Buchtel, Licensed Acupuncturist in Ann Arbor, Michigan!